ruediger-hauck/labassignment5/README.md

 ## Collaborative Coding

-4. Edit the script `reverse_complement.sh` inside of your forked repository from your command line using git. **Remember, your group members are working on this same document.**
+4. Edit the script `rc.sh` (from Week 6 lectures) inside of your forked repository from your command line using git. **Remember, your group members are working on this same document.**

 5. You group's code should adhere the following (**Read to completion before editing**):